-Public Safety I Course # 582000
+Public Safety I

-1 Year Course: 10 credits

-Prerequisite Check pg.
-17-20

-Grade Level 9-12
+Course #: 582000 Length of time/Credits: 1 Year/10 Credits Recommended Prerequisite: Check p.17-20 Grade Level (s): 9-12

-CSU/UC Category G

-NCAA approved No

-Graduation Requirement Wld Lang/V&P/CTE

 Description: Public Safety I is an introductory course in the legal field, which will demonstrate how the law strives to promote fairness, equal justice and individual rights.
 The course will provide an important overview of California's criminal justice system, the role of the district attorney, law enforcement the judicial system and special challenges within the system.
 Students will examine a variety of careers in the legal system.
 Students will identify their rights as citizens and gain a historical overview to the Bill of Rights.